-Ever since I started playing lawn bowls seven years ago I have tried to figure out a mathematical rule or formula that defines the path of the bowl from mat to jack running on a completely flat (henceforth theoretical) surface.
+Ever since I started playing lawn bowls seven years ago I have tried to figure out a mathematical rule or formula that defines the path of the bowl from mat to jack when the bowl is running on a completely flat (henceforth theoretical) surface.
 I could find nothing online except one complex treatment that was too difficult for me to follow.
-I do not think answering this question will help myself or anyone else bowl better but as a retired scientist, the question nagged me.
+I do not think answering this question will help me or anyone else bowl better but as a retired scientist, the question nagged me.
 I believe that I have finally succeeded.

-Everyone who bowls knows the approximate curve of a lawn bowl perfectly delivered on the jack.
-It starts out almost a straight path and then curves progressively as it slows down and eventually comes to a stop.
-We are also taught, and discover to be true, that no matter what length the jack, the correct angle of delivery is constant The mathematical rule I have discovered can be stated as follows:
+Everyone who bowls knows the approximate curve of a lawn bowl perfectly delivered onto the jack.
+It starts out almost on a straight path and then curves progressively as it slows down and eventually comes to a stop.
+We are also taught, and discover to be true, that no matter what length the jack is, the correct angle of delivery is constant.
+The mathematical rule I have discovered can be stated as follows:

 For each particular point on a bowl’s path, the angle subtended by (i) the line connecting the jack (target) and that particular point and (ii) the tangent to the curve at that particular point is equal to the angle subtended by (iii) the proper line of initial delivery for the particular bowl/surface and (iv) the centerline of the rink.